SETFLOAT(atom, f)This macro sets the type of

 plus the number of used pointers

-(as defined in the second argument of dsp_add
+(as defined in the second argument of dsp_add) plus one.

 CLASS_MAINSIGNALIN(<class_name>, <class_data>, <f>);The macro